Deep1438/hello-world/README.md

-Hi this is new learning of github, a subversioning platform.
+Hi this is new learning of github, a subversioning control platform.